-Imagine one day, an armed group of criminals come to your house to give you 24 hours to leave or face death.
+Imagine one day, an armed group of armed forces come to your house to give you 24 hours to leave or face death.
 You need to walk hundreds of miles carrying your children and all of your belongings – and you need to move quickly.
 What will you take with you?
 Some clothes?
 As a coffee farmer, some bags of your produce?
 Perhaps blankets and pans?
 Your toothbrush?
 Something special like jewellery you might be able to sell?
 And where will you go?

 Colombia is home to a conflict that has lasted more than half a century but goes mostly unreported in the UK media.
 As a result of the violence, many families and communities have to flee their homes and livelihoods at the drop of a hat and are forced to walk thousands of miles looking for somewhere they can settle.
 Many arrive in the major cities, others migrate to coastal areas - but wherever they go they face the tremendous task of starting their lives from scratch.